sumotoy/RA8875/README.md

   - Correct use of setCursor to mimic LiquidCrystal library
   - Compatibility with alternative SPI pinouts on Teensy 3.x,Teensy LC, this will let you use it with Audio board!

-This beta version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and <s>will be prolly</s> adapted for Arduino 1.5.8 as well <s>pretty soon</s>, but can automatically downgrade to normal SPI library if not supported or force disable inside RA8875.h file.<br>
+This beta version uses the new SPI Transaction library from Paul Stoffregen that it's included in Teensy 3 1.0.5 R20/2 IDE and Arduino 1.5.8/1.6.x as well, but can automatically downgrade to normal SPI library if not supported or force disable inside RA8875.h file.<br>
-The beta release will use a main section for all chip stuff and several other libs for the protocols (as my LiquidCrystalNew).<br>
-I should have a stable and workable version in a couple of days with many examples included...<br>
-The last beta introduces some SPI optimizations from Paul Stoffregen that let me able to optimize transfer of data/commands in many drawing functions.
-I've also introduced compatibility with Audio Shield.<br>

 #### About RA8875 chip